 It took me a long time to develop gratitude.
 I really never felt grateful until I reached my thirties.
 It was hard for me to feel that way, and I had to learn gratitude through seeing the pain of others by experiencing the stories that others shared with me.

-The more you hear those stories, even though a lot of what you hear is bad news, the more you get to reflect about the world you live in.
+The more you hear those stories, even though a lot of what you hear is bad news, the more you get to reflect on the world you live in.

 But there’s going to be a point where healing has to take place.
 You can’t carry all the negative news with you, so you have to let it pass.
 It doesn’t mean you don’t take action if you feel the urge to do so, but don’t carry it around just to stay in misery.